micro-ROS/micro_ros_renesas2estudio_component/micro_ros_transports.md

 2. Double click on the `configuration.xml` file of your project and go to the `Stacks` tab.
 3. Select `New Stack -> Networking -> AWS Secure Sockets on WiFi`.
-4. Remove the `AWS Secure Sockets TLS Support` submodule of the created module: `Right click -> Delete`
+4. Remove the `AWS Secure Sockets TLS Support` submodule of the created module: `Right click -> Delete`.
 5. Select `New Stack -> RTOS -> FreeRTOS Heap 4`.
 6. Configure the properties of the ` AWS Secure Sockets on WiFi`:
    1. TODO